diasks2/heroku-buildpack-mecab/README.md

 Heroku buildpack: MeCab
 ======================

 This is a buildpack that enables using the [mecab gem](https://rubygems.org/gems/mecab) on Heroku Cedar.
 This buildpack was forked from [heroku-buildpack-gsl-ruby](https://github.com/tomwolfe/heroku-buildpack-gsl-ruby).
 A big thank you to [jkatzer](https://github.com/jkatzer) who did 99.9% of the work to adapt the fork to get MeCab working on Heroku.
-Any mistakes though are purely my own.
+Any mistakes are purely my own.

-    heroku create --stack cedar --buildpack https://github.com/diasks2/heroku-buildpack-mecab.git
+To get MeCab working on Heroku follow these steps:

+1) Add the [mecab gem](https://rubygems.org/gems/mecab) to your Gemfile and run bundle install
+`gem 'mecab', '0.996'`
+`$ bundle install`

+2) Add the following config variables to your Heroku app
+`$ heroku config:set BUILDPACK_URL=https://github.com/diasks2/heroku-buildpack-mecab.git`
+`$ heroku config:set LD_LIBRARY_PATH=/app/vendor/mecab/lib`

+3) Push your app to Heroku
-    git push heroku master
+`$ git push heroku master`

+N.B.
+This buildpack points to the file `libmecab-heroku.tar.gz` which is currently stored on S3.
+There is no guarantee that this file will always be available at this location.
+Thus, if you have trouble getting this buildpack to work, take the `libmecab-heroku.tar.gz` file which is stored in this repo at `mecab/libmecab-heroku.tar.gz` and store it on S3.
+Make sure it is set to public.
+Then fork this repo and change line 13 in `lib/language_pack/ruby.rb` to link to the new location of the file on S3.

 Heroku buildpack: Ruby
 ======================